webimpian/bayarcash-php-sdk/README.md

 ## API Documentation

-For detailed API specifications, please refer to the [Official Bayarcash API Documentation](https://api.webimpian.support/bayarcash).
+Please refer to the [Official Bayarcash API Documentation](https://api.webimpian.support/bayarcash) for detailed information about our API.

 ## Support